semarie/build-rust/README.md

 # build-rust

-build-rust is a shell script for getting a rust beta or nightly running on OpenBSD.
+build-rust is a shell script for getting a Rust beta or nightly running on OpenBSD.

-The script works by using the stable rust from the OpenBSD package repo to build a beta rust, then (if you want a nightly) it uses this beta rust to build a nightly rust.
+The script works by using the stable Rust from the OpenBSD package repo to build a beta Rust, then (if you want a nightly) it uses this beta Rust to build a nightly Rust.
 It also deals with ensuring the right cargo version is used at each stage.

 ## Quick Start